 | Direct reservation | High (requires Korean language) | Avoid it |

-| Using intermediaries for reservations | Medium (intermediaries may shirk responsibility) | Keep evidence |
+| Using intermediaries for reservations | Medium (intermediaries may try to pass the responsibility) | Keep evidence |

 | BeautsGO | Low (platform provides assistance) | Recommendation |